jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 The story gets more complicated.
 As the userbase of Linux surges in the early 2000s as desktop Linux and GUIs grow, X use would naturally follow that growth curve as well.
 You have two problems: [X.Org](http://www.x.org "X"), a vendor controlled stewardship organization, was not doing any development on X, and XFree86 was starting to narrow its *openness* just like the OpenGroup did in 1997, expelling some of the original X creators who had joined the XFree86 project and changing open licenses to be non-GPL compliant (non-Linux compatible license.)

 This led to the founding of the X.Org Foundation merging the two groups.
-This was a breakthough event.
+This was a breakthrough event.
 It basically reconciled the two groups under one new foundation, [X.Org Foundation](http://www.x.org "X.Org Foundation"), it also ensured that the creators of the X project were once again the stewards, and finally it insured that there was a GPL based and protected X project that developers and companies could contribute to as well.
 The X.Org Foundation continues to innovate and foster the project to this day.

 A final GUI note that in parallel the most break through commercial GUI available in the early 80s was released by Apple in 1984[^23].
 Here is a [link to an article](http://www.folklore.org/StoryView.py?story=Busy_Being_Born.txt "Mac") from the developers about how it came to be.